 Extra virgin olive oil is pressed from the groves that clothe this ancient estate in rural Lucca.
 It doesn’t get much more Mediterranean than this: a hamlet of farmhouses and large villas immersed in gardens, all stone walls and steps, climbing vines and nodding roses.
 It’s a bucolic scene that could come straight from an easel – indeed, you may meet an artist or two, sketching in the shade of the big magnolia.
 Generations of the Bernardini family have lived and loved this place; we were equally enamoured.
-Once farmworkers’ haylofts, the five cottages of Il Borghetto have been delightfully renovated for self-caterers (although you can skip across to the greenhouse for breakfast if you prefer B&B).
+Once farmworkers’ haylofts, the five cottages have been delightfully renovated for self-caterers (although you can skip across to the greenhouse for breakfast if you prefer B&B).
 Larger groups can rent the characterful villas, each with their own private pool.
 All has been decorated in a palette of Tuscan colours.
 Original stonework, cotto floors and beams are softly illuminated, kitchens are fitted.
 The owner, Marcello, lives in the main villa; Monica runs the office.
 A taste of Italy you thought no longer existed: elegance, comfort and peace.